cs50nestm/cs50labs/forloop/README.md

 * Accessing each individual characters in a string
 * Looking at each element in an array (more on this to come later!)

+Let's start by taking a look at the analogous loop in Scratch.

+{% next %}

 ![scratch_repeat](http://labs.cs50nestm.net/repeat.png)

 can be recreated in C by